 - Represented, as co-counsel, the family of a deceased college student and obtained a favorable verdict at trial.

 - Represented property owner through trial in claim for fraudulent misrepresentation and non-disclosure.
 Obtained judgment with award of punitive damages and attorney fees.

 - Won five day medical malpractice jury trial for injured plaintiff.

 Mr. McMurtry is an active member of the community.
 He currently serves on the Board of Governors for the Kentucky Bar Association.
 He was formerly the President of the Northern Kentucky Bar Association.
 He is a board member for the Northern Kentucky Volunteer Lawyers.
 He served as the Secretary and Board Member for the Covington Latin School Board of Education.
 He has held volunteer board positions, including serving as an elected Councilmember for the City of Ft.
 Wright, Kentucky, the Board Chairman of Cardinal Hill Hospital of Northern Kentucky, member of the Covington Latin High School Alumni Board, its Annual Campaign Chairman, and Finance Chair of the Kenton County Republican Party.
-He resides in Covington with his wife and has three adult children
+He resides in Covington with his wife and has three adult children and two grandchildren.

 - Business and Tax Law